How to calculate margin vs. markup

 If you’ve been wondering about the differences between Margin and Markup and how to calculate those figures, this is the article for you!
 We’ll explore the relationship between cost, price, markup, and margins.

 Margin vs. markup.
 Whats the difference?
 How do we calculate them?

 It starts with deciding on how to price your products (which is a big deal!).
 How you price your goods will depend on whether you buy your products in bulk, or if you buy them from different vendors at differing prices.
 However, once you have a system in place to figure out the cost (a.k.a. cost of goods sold or your purchase price), you can use cost to calculate your price.

 This is where the concept of markup comes in.
 Depending on where you search, you can get differing answers for what markup is, and what it has to do with something called margin (or gross profit margin).

-If you’re wondering how to untangle that web of M-words and learn what the difference is between margin vs markup, you’ve come to the right place.
+If you’re wondering how to untangle that web of M-words and learn what the difference is between margin vs. markup, then you’ve come to the right place.

 Let’s get started!

 What is the markup formula?

-You can think of markup like this: the extra percentage that you charge your customers (on top of your cost).
+You can think of markup as the extra percentage that you charge your customers (on top of your cost).

 The markup formula looks like this:

 An example of using the markup formula

 Now let’s make the example a little more concrete.
 Let’s say the cost for one of Archon Optical’s products, Zealot sunglasses, is set at $18.
 This is how much it costs Archon Optical to create a single pair of the Zealot.
 They will then turn around and sell each Zealot for the price of $36.

 If we run through that calculation, we arrive at a markup of 100%:

 Pricing products based on markup

-However, some businesses might set their prices based on a certain markup in mind already.
+However, some businesses might set their prices based on a certain pre-defined markup percentage.
 They’d have the costs ready and have particular markup percentages in mind to help them calculate a price.